phil-barrett/PicoPendant/README.md

 # PicoPendant
-This is a general design to support Pendant/MPG and Keypad Controllers for [grblHAL](https://github.com/grblHAL/core).
+This is a general design based on the RP2040/Pico to support Pendant/MPG and Keypad Controllers for [grblHAL](https://github.com/grblHAL/core).

 Stay tuned for updates.